jdgryse/mLR_for_localizing_fROIs/README.md

 ## simulations.R

 In this file, the subject maps are simulated analyzed and thresholded using NHST, the likelihood ratio (LR) and the  maximized likelihood ratio (mLR) method.
 Their Type I, Type II and average error rates are computed.
-This is described in Section X of the paper.
-The resulting error rates are used to produce Figure X in the paper.
+This is described in Section 2.3 of the paper.
+The resulting error rates are used to produce the Figures in Section 3.2 of the paper.

 ## make_conditions.R